Your Medicare Coverage

-Medicare pays suppliers a monthly fee for providing all medically necessary oxygen and oxygen equipment, including accessories and supplies like tubing or a mouthpiece.
-After 36 months of continuous use, Medicare stops making rental payments for the oxygen equipment, but, in almost all circumstances, you'll continue to get the oxygen equipment, accessories, and supplies from the same supplier with no rental charge until the end of the reasonable useful lifetime of the oxygen equipment (generally 5 years after the date that the equipment was delivered to you).
+Medicare pays suppliers a monthly fee for providing all medically necessary oxygen and oxygen equipment, including accessories like tubing or a mouthpiece.
+After 36 months of continuous use, Medicare stops making rental payments for the oxygen equipment and accessories, but, in almost all circumstances, you'll continue to get the oxygen, oxygen equipment, and accessories from the same supplier with no rental charge until the end of the reasonable useful lifetime of the oxygen equipment (generally 5 years after the date that the equipment was delivered to you).

 Competitive Bidding Program

 If you live in or visit certain areas, you may be affected by Medicare's Competitive Bidding Program.
 In most cases, if you have Original Medicare and get competitively bid equipment and supplies in competitive bidding areas, Medicare will only help pay for these equipment and supplies if they're provided by contract suppliers.
 Contract suppliers can't charge you more than the 20% coinsurance and any unmet yearly deductible for any equipment or supplies included in the Competitive Bidding Program.

 If you've been renting your equipment for 27 to 35 months when contracts start in your area and you switch to a Medicare contract supplier, you may have to pay for renting the equipment for a few months longer than expected (from one to nine months beyond the 36 month period) before your rental payments stop.
 This will result in additional months of coinsurance.
 However, the amount you pay may be lower than before because the amount you'll pay will be based on the new payment rates under the Competitive Bidding Program.
 Talk with your new supplier about how this affects you.